 - 4.1 The home team coach shall serve as the referee, but both coaches are responsible for assuring that USTA and OHSAA regulations are followed. - 4.2 All matches should begin at the specified starting time.
 Individual matches may be delayed a predetermined period of time to accommodate a player late for a legitimate reason (IF A MATCH IS TO BE FORFEITED, IT MUST BE THE 3RD SINGLES OR 2ND DOUBLES MATCH THAT IS FORFEITED). - 4.3 Either coach may request a foot-fault judge or line judge.
 It is the home coach's responsibility to make such assignments.
-Parents, high school students and general spectators from either of the two competing schools should not be assigned this responsibility. - 4.4 A player may request interpretation of a rule from his/her coach or the opposing coach during play but may not engage an opposing coach in conversation, nor may the student's coach violate the continuous coaching regulation.
+Parents, high school students and general spectators from either of the two competing schools should not be assigned this responsibility. - 4.4 A player may request interpretation of a rule from his/her coach or the opposing coach during play but may not engage an opposing coach in conversation.